I3S-ESSnet/Documents/ko-meeting/minutes.md

 * WP3 looks a lot like a blueprint for WP2.
 There is a lot of things from WP3 wich could enrich WP2.

 ### WP3 presentation

+### WP3 presentation

+### WP4 presentation

+Questions and remarks:
+* The goal of the communication is to communicate on success stories.
+To start we should share about what we consider a success story, to deliver the message to whom, what kind of newsletter...
+* A metodology for this WP could be: 1. what is a success story, or a real story ?
+2. to focus on which aspects of implementing services ?
+3. format : newsletter, hackathon, videos
+* LOS ESSNet, hacktahon PLOSH, articles in Digicom Newsletter could be taken as examples
+* A hacktahon for WP4 ?
+In order to work on communication kits, make videos, for example interviewing non IT people (DG ...)
+* Good candidates for WP4: jDemetra+, Eno, questionaire from WP4 SCFE
+* We could have a visual identity
+* WARNING: make the distinction between WP4 and WP5